Ishaarat/whmcs-ishaarat/README.md

 Installation

-    Upload files to your WHMCS root.
+    Upload files to your WHMCS root/modules/addons/ishaarat_wa
     Go to Admin Area.
 Enter Menu->Setup->Addon Modules and Activate Ishaarat Whatsapp After saving changes, give privigle to admin groups that you want at same page.
     Go to Menu->Setup->Custom Client Fields